loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 transfer of control.
 Consider the function $f : ast.basic (A times.circle ast.basic B times.circle circle)$.
-From $f$ we can call the continuation $ast.basic B$, which is just a static function pointer, and because it is only a static function poiner, it can not capture state, i.e. the lambda term can only use its parameter, or variables declared in its own body.
+From $f$ we can call the continuation $ast.basic B$, which is just a static function pointer, and because it is only a static function poiner, it cannot capture state, i.e. the lambda term can only use its parameter, or variables declared in its own body.
 Static funcions are not allowed to capture state, because the state has to be stored in memory.
 In #ln memory is represented by stacks, and because static funcions are labels rather than stacks, it is not possible for static functions to capture state.

 In @Stack the stack shape for the type $A times.circle ast.basic B times.circle circle$ is shown.
-Because the stack shape for $B$ is unknown, it can not be given a concrete representation.
+Because the stack shape for $B$ is unknown, it cannot be given a concrete representation.